Alenko124/mlops-project-Group21/reports/README.md

 >
 > Answer:

 We used Compute Engine indirectly through Vertex AI for training.
 The Vertex AI configuration files (vertex.yaml and vertexcuda.yaml) specify the machine types used for training jobs.
 These configurations define the compute resources allocated for containerized training, including CPU and GPU specifications when needed.
 Vertex AI provisions and manages the underlying compute instances automatically, allowing us to focus on training rather than infrastructure management.
 The VMs were started using custom containers built from our Dockerfiles and stored in Artifact Registry.
+This approach simplified resource management, ensured reproducibility, and enabled seamless experimentation across different hardware configurations without manual VM setup or maintenance.

 ### Question 19